grzeskiewicz/cinema-panel/README.md

 # cinema-panel
-Cinema Project - Admin Panel
+Cinema Project - Admin Panel\
-Created for cinema ticket system.
-Typical CRUD panel.
-Managin films, showings, customers etc.
+Coded in VanillaJS.
+Designed for cinema ticket system.
+This is a typical CRUD panel for managing films, showings, customers etc.\
 Advised to open the site via http serve (since CORS doesn't allow any other than http/https).